 The first objective is given a scenario, design a solution that leverages programmatic sharing functionalities to achieve a requirement that cannot be met using declarative functionality.
 Programmatic sharing capabilities such as share objects and records, Apex Managed Sharing, and Apex sharing reasons can be utilized to meet sharing requirements.
 Using the ‘with sharing’ keyword in the definition of an Apex class allows enforcing organization-wide defaults and sharing rules.

-The second objective is given a scenario, describe how to minimize security risks in programmatic customizations (Apex and Visualforce) relative to data visibility.
+The second objective is given a scenario, describe how to minimize security risks in programmatic customizations (Apex, Visualforce, Lightning Component) relative to data visibility.
 Apex and Visualforce pages can expose an org to different types of security risks such as CSS attacks, CSRF, and SOQL injection.
 In order to prevent such attacks, it is important to understand the considerations related to the use of optional attributes such as escape=”false”, static queries, bind variables, and existing protections offered by Salesforce, like anti-CSRF tokens.

 Test yourself with complete practice exams or focus on a particular topic with the topic exams.
 Find out if you are ready for the exam.